Marbella: Beaches

 The 27 km of coastline within the limits of Marbella is divided into twenty-four beaches with different features; however, due to expansion of the municipality, they are all now semi-urban.
 They generally have moderate surf, golden or dark sand ranging through fine, medium or coarse in texture, and some gravel.
 The occupancy rate is usually high to midrange, especially during the summer months, when tourist arrivals are highest.
 Amongst the various notable beaches are Artola beach, situated in the protected area of the Dunas de Artola, and Cabopino, one of the few nudist beaches in Marbella, near the port of Cabopino.
 The beaches of Venus and La Fontanilla are centrally located and very popular, and those of Puerto Banús and San Pedro Alcántara have been awarded the blue flag of the Foundation for Environmental Education for compliance with its standards of water quality, safety, general services and environmental management.

 Politics and administration

-Political administration of the municipal government is run by the Ayuntamiento (City Hall), whose members are elected every four years.
-Maria Angeles Muñoz, leader of the People's Party (PP) in Marbella, became mayor in 2007, and her party has governed the town ever since.
+Political administration of the municipal government is run by the Ayuntamiento (City Hall), whose members are elected every four years. Ángeles Muñoz, leader of the People's Party (PP) in Marbella, became mayor in 2007, and her party has governed the town ever since, apart from 2015 to 2017.
 The electoral roll is composed of all residents registered in Marbella who are over age 18 and a citizen of Spain or one of the other member states of the European Union.
 The Spanish Law on the General Election sets the number of councilors elected according to the municipality's population; the Municipal Corporation of Marbella consists of 27 councilors.